Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

 \subsubsection{Methods and Results}

-In the following, we survey approaches to generating textual content for science, such as title, abstract, related work and bibliography.
-An overview of these processes \se{is given} in Appendix \ref{ax:content_generation}.
+Here we survey approaches to generating textual content for scientific papers, such as titles, abstracts, related work sections, and bibliographies.
+An overview of these processes is given in Appendix~\ref{ax:content_generation}.

-\paragraph{Title Generation.} Generating adequate titles for scientific papers is an important task because titles are the first access point of a paper and can attract substantial reader interest; titles can also influence the reception of a paper \citep{letchford2015advantage}.
+\paragraph{Title Generation.} Generating appropriate titles for scientific papers is an important task because titles are the first access point of a paper and can attract substantial reader interest; titles can also influence the reception of a paper~\cite{letchford2015advantage}.
 Consequently, several works have targeted generating titles automatically, often using paper abstracts as input.
-For example, \citet{mishra2021automatic} use a pipeline of three modules, viz.\ generation by transformer based (GPT2) models, selection (from multiple candidates) and refinement. \citet{chen-eger-2023-transformers} also leverage transformers for title generation from abstracts but they in addition allow for generation of humorous titles (which may be even more impactful) when an input flag is set appropriately.
-To achieve this, they annotate a training dataset of humorous titles from the fields of machine learning and NLP.
-They explore different models including BART, GPT2, and T5 besides the more recent ChatGPT-3.5 LLM, finding that none of them can adequately generate humorous titles.
-They also explore generating titles from full texts instead of abstracts, with mixed results. \citet{wang-etal-2019-paperrobot} address the problem differently by drafting title names based on future work sections of previous related papers.
+For example, \citet{mishra2021automatic} use a pipeline of three modules, viz.\ generation by transformer based (GPT-2) models, selection (from multiple candidates) and refinement. \citet{chen-eger-2023-transformers} also leverage transformers for title generation from abstracts, including humorous title generation.
+Their results show that none of the applied models (BART, GPT-2, T5, GPT-3.5) can adequately generate humorous titles.
+Sebo et al.~\cite{sebo2025can} find that GPT-4o generated titles are preferred by human raters over human titles, given the abstract. \citet{wang-etal-2019-paperrobot} address the problem differently by drafting titles based on future work sections of previous related papers.